The Ricci iteration towards cscK metrics: Introduction

 \textbf{Organization.} After recalling some standard notions and facts in \S \ref{sec:functionals} and \S \ref{sec:d1}, we prove Theorem \ref{thm:ite-exist} and Theorem \ref{thm:ite-decrease-K-energy} in \S \ref{sec:Ric-ite}.
 Relying on \cite[\S 3]{CC2}, we will derive some a priori estimates for the Ricci iteration in \S \ref{sec:estimates}, which allows us to prove Theorem \ref{thm:smooth-convergence} in \S \ref{sec:smooth-conv}.
 Finally in \S \ref{sec:thR-ite} we point out that our work can be extended to the setting of twisted cscK metrics.

 \textbf{Acknowledgements.} It is the author's great pleasure to dedicate this paper to Prof. Tian, on the occasion of his 65th birthday, for his constant guidance over the years.
 The author is also grateful to T. Darvas, W. Jian, Y. Rubinstein and Y. Shi for helpful discussions and comments.
 Part of this work was done during the pleasant and inspiring visit at the Tianyuan Mathematics Research center in Oct.
 2023.
+The author is also grateful to Y. Rubinstein for introducing this problem when the author was visiting the University of Maryland during 2017-2018.

-The author is supported by NSFC grants 12101052, 12271040, and 12271038.
+The author is supported by NSFC grants 12271040, and 12271038.